Dax Shepard On His Daughter’s F-Bombs And Framing Kristen Bell For Murder

 Dax Shepard and Kristen Bell may be one of the most enviable couples in Hollywood, but that doesn’t mean the husband and wife actors don’t have their own relationship flaws.
-During a recent visit to The Ellen DeGeneres Show, Dax shared some of those bumps he has experienced in family life with Ms. Bell, including his accidentally teaching their 3-year-old daughter Lincoln the F word.
+During a recent visit to the Ellen DeGeneres Show, Dax shared some of those bumps he has experienced in family life with Ms. Bell, including his accidentally teaching their 3-year-old daughter, Lincoln, the F-word.
 Shepard reveals just how troubling things have gotten, since Lincoln learned that new word.
 The CHiPs star also shares his love of practical jokes, including his latest plot to frame Kristen for his murder.

 CHiPs Star Dax Shepard Takes Heat For Teaching Daughter Lincoln To Swear